 Cashavelly Morrison is an Americana-Alt Country singer and songwriter.
 Her debut album The Kingdom Belongs to a Child was released in October of 2015 to rave reviews and received an Independent Music Award for Best Alt Country Album.
 No Depression called it "a remarkable pearl" being one of the most "thoughtful, delicate, and elegant albums" they've heard.
 Famous Last Words named it one of the best albums of 2015, and Huffington Post called it "honest, evocative, and intoxicating."
-Her songs blend together the traditions of American roots, the ballads of Appalachia, and represent a confessional gateway into loss and her deeply held values.
+Her songs blend together the traditions of American roots, the ballads of Appalachia, and represent a confessional gateway into her deeply held values.

 Growing up in Beckley, West Virginia, she began dancing from the age of three, leaving home when she turned 15 to study ballet at the UNC School of the Arts.
 She danced professionally, but as she grew older, she longed to rebel from the conformities and high societal expectations of female beauty she experienced in ballet.
 Before moving on to a more vocal outlet, she broke her spine and turned to writing.